keyle/json-anything/README.md

 Takes parameters from GET or POST.

-Think of it as a 'shotgun api'.
+Think of it as a **'shotgun api'**.
+Because many sites still don't provide apis.

-Copyright (c) 2011 Nicolas Noben. see LICENSE (MIT).
+MIT LICENSE.

 ##Parameters: